Michael-Murage/alx-low_level_programming/0x01-variables_if_else_while/README.md

 if the last digit of n is less than 6 and not 0: the string and is less than 6 and not 0

 3-print_alphabets.c prints the alphabet in lowercase, and then in uppercase, followed by a new line.

+4-print_alphabt.c prints the alphabet in lowercase, followed by a new line.
+Prints all the letters except q and e